K\"ahlerness of compact Hermitian surfaces under semi-definite Strominger-Bismut-Ricci curvatures: Chern number identities

 \section{Chern number identities}

-The Chern number identities given in \cite{Yang2508} can also be reformulated with respect to the Strominger-Bismut-Ricci curvatures. \begin{lemma} Let $(M,\omega)$ be a compact Hermitian surface.
+The Chern number identities obtained by Yang \cite{Yang2508} can be reformulated in terms of the Strominger-Bismut-Ricci curvatures. \begin{lemma} Let $(M,\omega)$ be a compact Hermitian surface.
 We have a Chern number identity associated with $Ric^{SB(1)}$ that

 \end{lemma}

 \begin{proof} It is shown in \cite[Theorem 3.1]{Yang2508} that the second Chern-Ricci curvature is

 Combining with \eqref{2.16}, we have